 Coronavirus (COVID-19): What Sarah’s Appliance Repair is doing to prioritize your health.

 It’s pretty much a never-ending task to keep a home sparklingly fresh at all times!
-It can be especially difficult in the kitchen, where you want cleaning products to be non-toxic as well as effective for a variety of different surfaces and stains.
+It can be especially difficult in the kitchen, where you want to ensure you’re using non-toxic surface cleaners and be sure they’re effective for a variety of different surfaces and stains.

 The good news is that the best cleaning options might be the DIY solutions that use products from your own pantry.
 Get back to basics and use what generations of “Grandmas” have recommended.
 Here are 5 non-toxic surface cleaners you might give a shot: